liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-see.md

 -  But in other directions, even from this point, I could not `see` over or beyond the woods which surrounded me —— walden

 -  One value even of the smallest well is, that when you look into it you `see` that earth is not continent but insular —— walden

+-  "Saw it on a cable —— the heart of the matter

+- " "I can see from here, Mr —— the heart of the matter

+-  But when I do get home you'll never see me here again —— the heart of the matter